The 10 best bathroom scenes in film

 10. Lethal Weapon 2 (1989, dir: Richard Donner)

 While Quentin Tarantino revived John Travolta’s career in the groundbreaking Pulp Fiction, he also gives the actor one of the more notably ignominious death scenes.
 As hit man Vincent Vega, Travolta is staking out the home of Butch Coolidge (Bruce Willis), a boxer who double-crossed Vincent’s crime-boss employer (Ving Rhames).
 While Vincent is there, he uses the john.
 What Vince doesn’t know is that Butch has arrived home and, spying Vincent’s MAC-10 submachine gun on the kitchen counter, gets the jump on his would-be assassin.
 Vincent flushes and leaves the bathroom, only to be blasted back into it by his own weapon.
 It is not the first time Vincent has ducked into a bathroom in the film—and it will not be the last time trouble follows.
-Because Pulp Fiction has an ingeniously constructed nonlinear narrative, Vincent’s death doesn’t mean it’s the end of Travolta’s screen time.
+Because Pulp Fiction unfolds in ingeniously nonlinear fashion, Vincent’s death isn’t the end of Travolta’s screen time.

 Mission: Impossible – Fallout set a dazzling high bar for the blockbuster franchise.
 Directed by Christopher McQuarrie, the MI series’ sixth installment is near nonstop action, including a spectacular chase along rooftops, a jaw-dropping helicopter sequence and the impossibly ageless stardom of Tom Cruise as MI agent Ethan Hunt.
 Arguably the film’s marquee action scene, however, happens when Ethan and CIA agent August Walker (Henry Cavill) confront a hired assassin, played by Liang Yang, in the bathroom of a Paris nightclub.
 What follows is—complete with Cavill’s now-immortal arm-cocking “reload” gesture—a brilliantly choreographed and expertly edited fight scene.
 While one of the best adrenaline-pumping slugfests in 21st-century cinema, it’s surely the best to take place near a row of urinals.

 Jack Torrance (Jack Nicholson) makes several stops on his way to madness.
 Stanley Kubrick’s adaptation of the Stephen King novel conjures some indelibly haunting scenes that reflect Jack’s inability––and maybe that of the audience, too––to distinguish reality from illusion in the Overlook Hotel.
 After son Danny (Danny Lloyd) says he was attacked by someone in Room 237, Jack inspects it for himself.
 Seeing a light on in the bathroom, Jack goes in and is pleasantly surprised to discover a beautiful, nude woman in the tub.
 Slowly, the woman rises and approaches seductively.
 As they embrace, the young woman is revealed to be a cackling old crone with rotting flesh and evidently an odd sense of humor.
-In Stanley Kubrick’s symmetrical framing and merciless use of mirrors, Jack is not just embracing a phantom—he is embracing his own decay.
-The scene is one of the creepiest in The Shining, but it is possibly unfair to the number 237.
+In Kubrick’s symmetrical framing and merciless use of mirrors, Jack is not just embracing a phantom—he is embracing his own decay.
+It is one of the creepiest scenes in The Shining, though perhaps unfair to the number 237.
 King’s novel designates the spooky site as Room 217.

 4. The Godfather (1972, dir: Francis Ford Coppola)